 Navigate to the Validation section and validate the landmarks after placing the pointer on the registered landmarks [1].
 Check the two distance indices and move the pointer over the participant’s scalp to verify alignment with the crosshairs of the reconstructed scalp on the monitor [2-TXT].

-SCREEN: Navigation to the Validation section and pointer placed on the registered landmarks.

-SCREEN: Crosshair alignment check on the neuronavigation monitor.
+SCREEN: Navigation to the Validation section and pointer placed on the registered landmarks.Crosshair alignment check on the neuronavigation monitor.
 TXT: Sample additional points around extreme locations

 Next, in the Refinement landmarks panel, click the Add button for each position [1].
 Position the pointer on the target surface of the head and press the pedal to register the position [2-TXT].